REEM

-REEM is the latest prototype humanoid robot built by PAL Robotics in Spain.
+REEM is a prototype humanoid robot built by PAL Robotics in Spain.
 It is a 1.70 m high humanoid robot with 22 degrees of freedom, with a mobile base with wheels, allowing it to move at 4 km/hour.
 The upper part of the robot consists of a torso with a touch screen, two motorized arms, which give it a high degree of expression, and a head, which is also motorized.

 REEM-A and REEM-B are the first and second prototypes of humanoid robots created by PAL Robotics.
 REEM-B can recognize, grasp and lift objects and walk by itself, avoiding obstacles through simultaneous localization and mapping.
 The robot accepts voice commands and can recognize faces.